La Perouse Museum

 • Dogs prohibited

 Randwick City Council and the La Perouse Museum acknowledge the Traditional Custodians of the land on which the Museum stands and serves, the Bidjigal people.
-We celebrate their ongoing contributions to the life and identity of the area, and we acknowledge and pay our respects to the Ancestors and Elders past, present and emerging.
+We celebrate their ongoing contributions to the life and identity of the area, and we acknowledge and pay our respects to Ancestors and Elders past and present.

 Aboriginal and Torres Strait Islander people should be aware that this website may contain images, voices or names of deceased persons in photographs, film, audio recordings and in text.